Ezequiel21/automation-exercise/readme.md

 As with anything, variable and function names are subject to a lot of refinement and reiteration often evolving specially at the early stages of framework definition.
 I focused on maintaining consistency as it's in my opinion the most important point.

+# Report

+I removed the report from gitignore, you can see it by running npx playwright show-report in the root.
+The flow ran without problems except for the submit button at the "contact us" page, as it didn't work and didn't advance the flow, so the step 19 of the user flow could not be tested.
+Also the report contains a lot of instances of the routing tool in playwright checking the network and blocking ads.

 # Extra notes